 Here we are at “In that Day” again.
 That day begins in our life when we have resolved to be part of Christ rather than a partner of Christ.
 Then we will give thanks to the Lord.
 Then we will call on His name.
 Then we will tell the nations what Christ has done.
 Then we will proclaim that His name is exalted.

-Now why is this?
-It is because they see themselves as partners of Christ rather than part of Christ.
+Why is this?
+It is because each organization sees itself as a partner of Christ rather than a part of Christ.
 Religions around the world seek to obey and please God.
 This is as true of the Christian religion as it is of any other.
-Often they seek to please God so they can accomplish some end of their own.
+Often they seek to please God so they can accomplish some goal of their own.

 There is nothing wrong with seeking to please God so we will have a better resurrection.
 But our efforts should be directed toward learning to listen to the living Jesus, rather than ignoring Him and trying to do what we think is His will.

-The spiritual fulfillment of the feast of Tabernacles is the third great work of redemption, the goal toward which all of God’s work from the beginning of time are pressing.
-What is this goal, and what do we have to do to reach it?
+The spiritual fulfillment of the feast of Tabernacles is the third great work of redemption, the goal toward which all of God’s work from the beginning of time is pressing.
+What is this goal, and what must we do to reach it?

 We have been saved through the blood of Christ on the cross.
 We have been baptized with the Spirit of God.
-Now God is requiring something additional of us—a demand that numerous Spirit-filled people may reject.
-It is that we give over our life to Christ just as He has given over His Life to the Father.
+Now God is requiring something additional of us — a demand that numerous Spirit-filled people may reject.
+It is that we give over our lives to Christ just as He has given over His Life to the Father.

 Now it is our turn.
-We are to seek Christ continually so we think Christ’s thoughts; speak Christ’s words; and perform Christ’s actions.
+We are to seek Christ continually so we think Christ’s thoughts, speak Christ’s words, and perform Christ’s actions.
 We are not speaking of imitating Christ’s words and actions.
 Rather we are referring to living by the Life of Christ so that we are speaking when He is speaking.
 We are acting when Christ is acting.
-Such is the spiritual fulfillment of the Levitical feast of Tabernacles.
+This is the spiritual fulfillment of the Levitical feast of Tabernacles.